2021 MI Orientation is scheduled for July 26-August 6, 2021. Classes are scheduled

 The Registration/Records/Diploma Holds policies of the University of South Carolina School of Medicine Columbia are located in the School of Medicine Columbia’s Bulletin.

-The University of South Carolina School of Medicine Columbia’s Commit to Enroll deadline is Monday, June 22, 2020.
-Choosing this enrollment option means you have withdrawn your application from all other medical schools and are committing to matriculate at the UofSC School of Medicine Columbia for Fall 2020.
+The University of South Carolina School of Medicine Columbia’s Commit to Enroll deadline is tentatively set for Monday, July 5, 2021.
+Choosing this enrollment option means you have withdrawn your application from all other medical schools and are committing to matriculate at the UofSC School of Medicine Columbia for Fall 2021.

-The Admissions Ambassadors would like to invite you to join the Class of 2024 Facebook page to connect with your incoming classmates.
+The Admissions Ambassadors will invite you to join a Facebook page to connect with your incoming classmates at a later date.

 COG is a student organization at the University of South Carolina School of Medicine that connects students, faculty, and staff with volunteer opportunities in the local community.
 We have helped pack fruit and veggie boxes with Foodshare SC, served meals at Transitions Homeless Center, and provided assistance to home-bound older adults via The FriendShip.
-This work will continue throughout the summer, and we would love for you to be a part of it!
-Please fill out this survey to join our email list and get updates on upcoming volunteer opportunities.
-Feel free to send any questions to Salem Carriker, COG President, at email@example.com.
+Feel free to send any questions to Salem Carriker, COG President, at firstname.lastname@example.org.

 Please read this article about some of the volunteer work!

-The University of South Carolina is working diligently to prepare for the safe return of our Gamecock family.
+Learn about how the university is changing to mitigate the effects of the novel coronavirus and what you can do to help.
 The School of Medicine Columbia will continue to follow the protocols of the University of South Carolina.

-For more information, please view Financial Aid.
+You can find the scholarship application in the AMP portal, under the Pre-Matriculation tab and then the Financial Aid tab.
+For additional information, please view Financial Aid.
 For specific questions regarding your FAFSA (our FAFSA code is 003448), financial aid, loans, and/or scholarships, please contact Mr. Jerel Arceneaux (Student & Career Services) by phone at (803) 216-3629 or by email: Jerel.Arceneaux@uscmed.sc.edu.

-Please complete the Vehicle Registration Form by Friday, July 17th.
 Your parking decal and SOM Columbia key will be distributed at Orientation.
+More information will be provided at a later date.

 Students will need access to a variety of resources as they complete their didactic education.